FormidableLabs/redux-little-router/README.md

 ### Provided actions and state

-On location changes, the middleware dispatches a LOCATION_CHANGED action that contains at least the following properties:
+On location changes, the store enhancer dispatches a LOCATION_CHANGED action that contains at least the following properties:

 ```js
 // For a URL matching /messages/:user